solo-io/supergloo/docs/content/reference/cli/meshctl_debug_snapshot.md

 ### Options

 ```
-  -f, --file string   file to be read or written to
+  -f, --file string   file to write output to
   -h, --help          help for snapshot
-      --json          display the entire json snapshot (best used when piping the output into another command like jq)
+      --json          display the entire json snapshot The output can be piped into a command like jq.
+For example:
+                       meshctl debug snapshot discovery input | jq '.'
-      --zip           zip file output
+      --zip string    zip file output
 ```

 ### SEE ALSO

 * [meshctl debug](../meshctl_debug)	 - Debug Service Mesh Hub resources
-* [meshctl debug snapshot discovery](../meshctl_debug_snapshot_discovery)	 - for the discovery pod only
+* [meshctl debug snapshot discovery](../meshctl_debug_snapshot_discovery)	 - for the discovery pod
-* [meshctl debug snapshot networking](../meshctl_debug_snapshot_networking)	 - for the networking pod only
+* [meshctl debug snapshot networking](../meshctl_debug_snapshot_networking)	 - for the networking pod